yzereh/Data_Analytics/Readme.md

 [3] J. Pennington, R. Socher, and C. D. Manning.
 2014.
 GloVe: Global Vectors for Word Representation.

+[4] T. Mikolov, E. Grave, P. Bojanowski, C. Puhrsch, A. Joulin.
+Advances in Pre-Training Distributed Word Representations

-[4] Bojanowski, P., Grave, E., Joulin, A., and Mikolov, T. (2017).
+[5] Bojanowski, P., Grave, E., Joulin, A., and Mikolov, T. (2017).
 Enriching word vectors with subword information.
 Transactions of the Association for Computational Linguistics, 5:135–146.

+[6] Mnih, A. and Kavukcuoglu, K. (2013).
+Learning word embeddings efficiently with noise-contrastive estimation.
+In Advances in neural information processing systems, pages 2265–2273.

-[5] Mikolov, T., Sutskever, I., Chen, K., Corrado, G. S., and Dean, J. (2013b).
+[7] Mikolov, T., Sutskever, I., Chen, K., Corrado, G. S., and Dean, J. (2013b).
 Distributed representations of words and phrases and their compositionality.
 In Advances in neural information processing systems, pages 3111–3119.

-$@inproceedings{grave2018learning,
-  title={Learning Word Vectors for 157 Languages},
-  author={Grave, Edouard and Bojanowski, Piotr and Gupta, Prakhar and Joulin, Armand and Mikolov, Tomas}, booktitle={Proceedings of the International Conference on Language Resources and Evaluation (LREC 2018)}, year={2018}
-}$